JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

     The `binaries {}` block configures the project to generate a dynamic or shared library.

     Along with `macosX64`, Kotlin/Native supports the `macosArm64` target for macOS and the `iosX64`, `iosArm64`, and
     `iosSimulatorArm64` targets for iOS.
-You can replace the `macosX64` with respective functions:
+You can replace the `macosX64` with the respective functions:

     | Target platform/device | Gradle function     |
     |------------------------|---------------------|